-Attorney Neil Crane is a graduate of Emory University and the University Of Connecticut School Of Law.
+Attorney Neil Crane is a graduate of Emory University and the University of Connecticut School of Law.
 He has been a member of the Connecticut Bar Association since 1983.
-Attorney Crane specializes in consumer bankruptcy and business reorganizations under Chapter Chapters 7, 11, and 13 of the U.S. Bankruptcy Code, and is known for his overwhelming preparation and persistence on behalf of his clients.
+Attorney Crane is an expert in consumer bankruptcy and business reorganizations under Chapters 7, 11, and 13 of the U.S. Bankruptcy Code, and is known for his overwhelming preparation and persistence on behalf of his clients.

 Year Joined Firm

 Areas of Practice

 Chapter 7 Bankruptcy

 - U.S. District Court District of Connecticut, 1983

 - U.S. District Court Southern District of New York, 1991

 - U.S. District Court Eastern District of New York, 1991

 University of Connecticut School of Law, Hartford, Connecticut

 “Bankruptcy as an Alternative to Foreclosure”, CBA Seminar